zayd9549/IT_ROLES/README.md

 - **Infrastructure Engineer**: Plans and manages on-prem IT infrastructure, focusing on availability and performance.

 - **Backup and Recovery Specialist**: Ensures on-prem systems are backed up and recoverable in disaster scenarios.
-may overlap depending on the organization.
-Let me know if you'd like more details about any specific role!